PrefectHQ/prefect/docs/integrations/prefect-azure/aci_worker.md

 ## Step 2.
 Prepare ACI permissions

-In order for the worker to create, monitor, and delete the other Container Instances in which flows will run, we'll need to create a **custom role** and an **identity**, and then affiliate that role to the identity with a **role assignment**.
-When we start our worker, we'll assign that identity to the Container Instance it's running in.
+In order for the worker to create, monitor, and delete the other container instances in which flows will run, we'll need to create a **custom role** and an **identity**, and then affiliate that role to the identity with a **role assignment**.
+When we start our worker, we'll assign that identity to the container instance it's running in.

 ### 1. Create a role